 In addition to batch, interactive and real-time data access, the Hadoop "ecosystem" includes components that support critical enterprise requirements such as Security, Operations and Data Governance.
-To learn more about how critical enterprise requirements are implemented within the Hadoop ecosystem, see the next section in this guide, "Understanding the Hadoop Ecosystem."

-For a look at a typical Hadoop cluster, see the final section in this guide, "Typical Hadoop Cluster."
+To learn more about how critical enterprise requirements are implemented within the Hadoop ecosystem, see the next section of this guide.
+For a look at a typical Hadoop cluster, see A Typical Hadoop Cluster.